What is ferragosto?

 Ferragosto's origins go back to the days of the Roman empire.
 On this page, we'll cover:

-Since my birthday is August 15, and I spent many of my childhood years in countries like Mexico, Greece, and Italy where this date is a "big deal", I'd always known that August 15 was an important date (yes, of course I thought it was all about me.)
+Since my birthday is August 15, and I spent many of my childhood years in countries like Mexico, Greece, and Italy where this date is a "big deal", I'd always known that August 15 was an important date (yes, of course I thought it was all about me.
+And since August 15 also happens to be the Assumption of the Virgin Mary, everyone wondered why I was not named Maria.)

 Later, in my college and post-college years backpacking around Europe, I became well-acquainted with the fairly continent-wide sacred "August vacation."